IASSIST Webinar Registration and Recordings

 IASSIST Professional Developement Committee organizes and hosts IASSIST Community Webinars.
 Webinars are free to attend, but a registration is required.
 IASSIST members will be the first ones to get the information on future webinars.
 Webinars usually last about 45-60 minutes.
 Some of the topics have for example been data visualization, qualitative analysis tools, and data curation.

-Webinars will be recorded and made available on the IASSIST YouTube Channel playlist .
+Webinars will be recorded and made available under the CC BY license on the IASSIST YouTube Channel playlist .

 Webinar registrations